|2. Foreign Bodies|

 Efficiencies with a rotating magnet are usually higher ; with an inline magnet (conveying line), it can be lower.

+How to measure the magnetic force of a magnet ?
 It may be required to validate the strength of a magnet for compliance reasons, or to follow a potential loss of strength over time (especially if the magnet is operated at high temperature).

 2 types of tests are commonly admitted : the pull test, in which the force required to remove a piece of metal from the magnet is measured ; and the use of a Gauss meter allowing to read the value of the magnet field.